L. Lin Wood: Breach of Contract/Fraud Trial

+court order sought to be appealed.
+OCGA § 5-6-38 (a).
+The proper and timely filing of a notice of appeal is an absolute requirement to confer appellate jurisdiction on this Court.
+Perlman v.
+Perlman, 318 Ga.
+App.
+731, 739(4) (734 SE2d 560) (2012).
+Wood did not file his notice of appeal until 34 days after the court's November 5 order.
+And though Wood filed his appeal within 30 days of the order denying his motion for reconsideration, the denial of such a motion is not subject to direct appeal.”

+On May 28, 2026, Judge Scott McAfee denied Wood's status for indigence and granted the plaintffs’ long pending motion for Writ of Fieri Facias.

+On June 1, 2026 Wood pro se filed his appellate brief, Case# A26A1639.
+Oral arguments are pending.

 Federal defamation trial

 commenced August 7, 2024.
 Prior to trial, partial summary judgment was awarded to plaintiffs, Wade, Grunberg, and Wilson.

 On August 15, a jury decided in favor of the three former colleagues, awarding them $3.75 million.
-On August 16, 2024, phase II, the jury returned a verdict for attorney’s fees of $750,000, although the time sheets accrued $610,834.46.
-Wood told the judge he would appeal the decisions.
+On August 16, 2024, phase II, the jury returned a verdict for attorney's fees of $750,000, although the time sheets accrued $610,834.46.

+On August 11, 2025, Wood filed his appellate brief, Case#24-12999.
+Oral arguments are pending.

 State Bar investigation

 In 2021, the Georgia State Bar commenced an investigation to determine whether Wood violated the state's rules of professional conduct in his election-related litigation.
 As part of that investigation the state bar sought a mental health examination of Wood, which Wood unsuccessfully attempted to block.
 Wood was later, separately referred to the Georgia State Bar for possible discipline over the Michigan election litigation in which he participated, a lawsuit the Michigan judge found was filed "in bad faith and for improper purpose."